Important Legal Disclaimer

 Key questions to ask:

-• What's your air sealing testing process?
+- What is your air sealing testing process?

-• Will you do a blower door test before drywall?
+- Will you do a blower door test before drywall?

-STAGE 3: Heating System Sizing (Critical)
+STAGE 3: Heating System Sizing (Top Priority)

 US Approach: Figure BTUs based on square footage and basic climate data.